 3. Beans and lentils (8+ months)

-Beans and lentils are a great source of plant-based protein, iron, folate, fiber, zinc, and manganese.
-They’re one of the healthiest and also one of the cheapest foods you can buy.
+Beans and lentils are a great sources of plant-based protein, iron, folate, fiber, zinc, and manganese.
 To make beans and lentils baby friendly, soak them overnight, then drain, rinse, and cook until very soft.

 4. Blueberries (6+ months)